 But what if you’ve considered these options, and still believe a career change is the right choice, then it’s time to think through the impacts it will have on your life.
 Things like needing to go back to get more education.
 The impact on your earnings, and the need for savings until your earning power increases.

 More importantly, start focusing on the positive impacts of changing careers.
 You have the opportunity to do something you truly love and make money at the same time.
 Maybe you will be able to shed some long hours and spend more time with your family.
+Or maybe you can start the business you’ve been dreaming about.
 And if it works out perfectly, maybe you will end up with a bigger paycheck in the end.

 Why Change Careers